Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

 ### Debugging a controller script

-The Alfresco Content Services server provides a built-in JavaScript Debugger that can be applied to web scripts.
+The Content Services server provides a built-in JavaScript Debugger that can be applied to web scripts.
 It is a useful tool for diagnosing the cause of issues and for stepping through the controller scripts of others to learn how they have implemented capabilities and used services.

 When developing a web script, you might encounter an issue for which the solution is not obvious.
 In this case, it is useful to step through the controller script code line by line to pinpoint the cause of the issue.

->CAUTION: If you are running Alfresco Content Services on Microsoft Windows as a Service then the debugger might not display.
-A work around is to start Alfresco Content Services from the command line for debugging purposes.
+>CAUTION: If you are running Content Services on Microsoft Windows as a Service then the debugger might not display.
+A work around is to start Content Services from the command line for debugging purposes.

 1. Log in: